 This olive oil bread dip recipe is so delicious I guarantee you won’t have any left over to store.
 If you did, I don’t recommend storing it long-term as the oil may oxidize depending on what’s in the dip.

 Bread dipping oil is typically served with a loaf of bread, such as crusty sourdough, focaccia, or ciabatta.
+Try it with Turkish Pide Bread or Jerusalem Bagels.
 Simply slice the bread and arrange it on a platter.
 Pour the bread dipping oil into a small bowl, or individual ramekins, and place it in the center of the platter.
 Allow your guests to dip the bread into the oil and enjoy!

 You can also serve bread dipping oil with other types of breads and crackers as well, such as crostini or bruschetta.

 - Chop the ingredients as finely as possible so they can meld and mingle together nicely.
 I would avoid using a food processor but if you must, use the pulse function so you end up with evenly cut pieces and not a puree.